Vegetable stir-fry is a quick and easy Chinese dish. However, if you do it right, sir-frying only adds a new dimension

 - If you want to serve the Chinese vegetable immediately, crank up the heat and stir-fry over the highest flame you can muster.
 Stir fry for a short moment (around half a minute) until you can smell the aroma you are familiar with in the Chinese restaurant.
 We called it wok-hei, or it means ‘the breath of the wok.’

 - If you plan for a party where you want the vegetables to stay fresh, just mix the vegetables with the sauce in the wok.
 You can leave the flame on, but it is over low heat.
 Once the vegetables are coated with the delicious and glossy sauce, remove them from the stove to prevent overheating.
 The garlic will provide a delightful flavor to the dish, minus the signature aroma of wok-hei.
 When preparing it for a large party or buffet, I expect the guests to eat much later.
 The vegetables will turn yellowish and lose the bright, fresh look.

 Dish out.
-Chinese vegetable stir fry is best to serve with rice or noodles, or just straight out from the wok.
+Chinese vegetable stir fry is best served with white rice, noodles, or just from the wok.
 You may garnish it with some sesame seeds and green onion rings.